74th World Science Fiction Convention: Programming and events

+The convention included a film festival, charity auctions, concerts, readings, discussion panels, workshops, and other programming.

 Masquerade

 The MidAmeriCon II masquerade was held on Friday, 19 August, with 34 entrants.
 Gregory de Danann was the Masquerade Director and the master of ceremonies was John Hertz.
 The judges were Tanglewyst de Holloway, Karen Schnaubelt, and Kathy Pepmiller for performance, and Jill Eastlake and Aurora Celeste for workmanship.

 The winners, across four experience-based categories, were: